What is Vehicular Manslaughter (PC 192(c))?

 When the conduct is considered gross negligence and therefore a felony in nature, the maximum sentence can be six years in state prison, as well as a fine of up to $10,000.
 Formal probation can also be granted.

-However, gross vehicular manslaughter is a “wobbler,” meaning it can be charged as a felony or misdemeanor.
+In other words, gross vehicular manslaughter is a “wobbler,” meaning it can be charged as a felony or misdemeanor.
 Your attorney must consider whether the conduct is such that a motion under Penal Code § 17(b) to reclassify the case as a misdemeanor is viable.

 There are defenses that can apply.
 The most common defense is that you were not negligent at all (you were not acting in a dangerous manner) and that you were proceeding reasonably, but were faced with a sudden emergency from which no one could avoid a collision.
 You must prove that in response to the emergency, you responded reasonably.
 An accident reconstruction expert may be needed to give an opinion about this, usually by analyzing all the skid marks and measurements from the accident scene, including crush analysis of the vehicle or vehicles.